Pyr-000/YetAnotherStableDiffusion/README.md

 - `-icc`/`--image-color-correction` Enables color correction for image to image cycling: Cumulative density functions of each image channel within the LAB colorspace are respaced to match the density distributions present in the initial (first) image.
 Prevents 'magenta shifting' (and similar effects) with multiple cycles.
 #
 ## Additional flags
+- `-om`/`--online-model` can be used to specify an online model id for acquisition from huggingface hub.
+This will override the default local (manual) and automatic models.
+See: [Automatic model install](#option-a-automatic-model-install-via-huggingface)
+- `-lm`/`--local-model` can be used to specify a directory containing local model files (this directory should contain `unet` and `vae` dirs, with a `config.json` and `diffusion_pytorch_model.bin` file each.
+See: [Manual model install](#option-b-manual-model-install)
+- `-od`/`--output-dir` sets an override for the base output directory.
+The directory will be created if it is not already present.
 - `--no-check-nsfw` disables the NSFW check entirely, which slightly speeds up the generation process.
 By default, `generate.py` will only display a warning and attach an extra tag in image metadata if potential NSFW concepts are detected.
 - `--animate` will store any intermediate (unfinished) latents during the sampling process in CPU memory.
 After sampling has concluded, an animation (and image grid) will be created in the `/animated` folder in the output directory
 - `-in`/`--interpolate-latents` accepts two image paths for retrieving and interpolating latents from the images.
 This will only work for images of the same size which have had their latents stored in metadata (`generate.py` does this by default, as it will only increase image size by 50-100kB).
 While the interpolation occurs in the latent space (after which the VAE is applied to decode individual images), results will usually not differ from crossfading the images in image space directly.
 Results are saved like in `--animate`.